 E-2-6 In 1856 Joel Bancroft sold 85 acres here to Appleton Parmenter.
 The site included a good mill site just downstream from the Bancroft sawmill.
 Parmenter built a saw and grist mill here.
 In 1864 he sold the mill to his brother, Isaac, from Brooklyn, New York.
 Sometime later [...]

-E-2-5 As early as 1830 Joel Bancroft built a sawmill at the outlet of the Great Meadow.
+E-2-5 The Bancroft Mill site today As early as 1830 Joel Bancroft built a sawmill at the outlet of the Great Meadow.
 The elaborate foundation including a dry-stone arch and mill raceways can still be seen today.
-In the late 1850’s the mill had been sold to the Sheldon and Tolman Clothes and Rolling [...]
+In the late 1850’s the mill had been sold to [...]

 D-4-13 Fulling Mill: Little remains at this site today but as flattened area north of the brook.
 Here in 1794, Thomas K. Breed built a fulling mill* with a shear.
 Fulling mils were used to treat woolen cloth woven on home looms to finish it.
 He bought land on [...]